But what is digital transformation? And what are the implications for airline managers and the C-Suite?

 Treating passengers as individuals is an increasingly tough and data-centric challenge.
 IATA reckons that the 3.8 billion airline passengers in 2016 will double to around 7.2 billion flyers by 2035.

 The investment that airlines make in digital transformation today will be the foundation of the huge amount of data insights required in tomorrow’s market.
-By analysing the lifetime value of passengers, airlines will be able to make more strategic marketing and customised support plans.
+By analyzing the lifetime value of passengers, airlines will be able to make more strategic marketing and customised support plans.

 We are talking about customer centricity, we are talking about revenue enhancement and we are talking about cost reduction.
 And more often than not, these three objectives are conflicting as opposed to collaborating.
 So instead of just looking at things like volume and overall revenue and market share, we’re going to be looking at metrics such as customer lifetime value.